Sudharshaun/Dev-Encyclopedia/README.md

    - Make sure to describe the changes you’ve made and why they’re beneficial to the project.

 8. **Get Your PR Merged:**
-   - Once your PR is reviewed and approved, it will be merged into the `master` branch, which is automatically deployed.
+   - Once your PR is reviewed and approved, it will be merged into the `develop` branch and with a release cycle, `develop` branch will be merged to `master` which is automatically deployed.

 Thank you for contributing to the Dev Encyclopedia!